kgrid/kgrid-activator/README.md

 ## Deploy Activator
 Please see the [KGrid Org Activator](http://kgrid.org/kgrid-activator/) site for details

+__Important:__ When deploying to HEROKU, DO NOT use `Deploy Branch`.

 ## Release Activator
 Please see the  [Kgrid Config](https://github.com/kgrid/kgrid-config/tree/master/release-code) repository for details

 ## Publish Documentation